AadyaDaita/Arduino_Society/tpt.md

 - If yes or no, justify you conclusion.
   - This was not on purpose, as sellers want to increase profit, they would want to sell to all types of people.
 Thus, there is no reason for them to exclude some types of people with facial recognition.
 - How do you think this happened?
   - The creators must have been a team of white people, where they weren't able to test with all types of people.
 This might have caused unnecessary bias, as proper trials weren't being held.
+Possibily, a lot about people of other reaces is not known, so this might have reduced representation.
 - Is this harmful?
 Was it intended to be harmful or exclude?
   - This is harmful, as it reduced representation of all ethnicities around the world.
 It creates bias to how other people around the world view certain ethnicities.
-Thus it is not intended, however purposeful exclusion of races does exist.
+Thus it is not intended, as it wouldn;t logically make sense for HP to be racist to certain types of people.
+This would solely reduce the number of people buying their product.
+However purposeful exclusion of races does exist.
 - Should it be corrected?
   Yes it should be avoided.
 As said, this creats bias in people, and causes some people of the world to be excluded into results.
-In medical related resources, when there is bias in devices, it is extremely dangerous, as vital healthcare resources for them can be disregared.
+For example, in medical related resources, when there is bias in devices, it is extremely dangerous, as vital healthcare resources for them can be disregared.
 - What would you or should you do to produce a better outcome?
   - To improve this, I can be part of testing trials for new devices released, and encourage others to also be part of them as well.
 This can reduce coomputer bias, as representation increases.